bitbasher/Pscx/README.md

 #### `Write-Tar`

-Create Tape Archive (TAR) format files from pipeline or parameter input.
+Create a Tape ARchive (TAR) format file from a pipeline or parameter input.

 ### TerminalSession